- About Us

 They are responsible for all clinical, educational, and administrative functions of the department, under the appropriate supervision of ED attending physicians.

-One block is reserved for resident-chosen Selective Rotations, which include, but are not limited to, rotations in International EM/Global Health, Musculoskeletal Radiology, Primary Care Sports Medicine, Advanced Plastic and Reconstructive Surgery/Hand Surgery, Opthalmology, Dental Medicine, Trauma Anesthesiology, and EM/Trauma.
+One block is reserved for resident-chosen Selective Rotations.
+These may include, for example, rotations in International EM/Global Health, Musculoskeletal Radiology, Primary Care Sports Medicine, Advanced Plastic and Reconstructive Surgery/Hand Surgery, Opthalmology, Dental Medicine, Trauma Anesthesiology, and EM/Trauma.

 The remaining block is designated as elective time, to be used in an educational pursuit at the resident’s discretion and with the permission and approval of the PD.